Neotys-Labs/helm-neoload-web/README.md

 > If you choose to handle TLS on front of the Ingress controller, we recommend, for security reason, to set the
 > value of the property `neoload.configuration.externalTlsTermination` to `true`.
 >
-> It will define URLs to NeoLoad Web to use `https://` protocol.
+> It will enable the 'https://' protocol in NeoLoad Web URLs.
 > And it will ensure that NeoLoad Web flags the JSESSIONID cookie as `secure`.